ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 ---
 ## Function - McAfee ePO Find a System
-Find an ePO system based on a property such as system name, tag, IP address, MAC address, etc.
+Find an ePO system based on a property such as system name, tag, IP address, MAC address, etc. McAfee user requires permission to at least one group in the System Tree for this function.

  ![screenshot: fn-mcafee-epo-find-a-system ](./doc/screenshots/fn-mcafee-epo-find-a-system.png)